huvaxstra/land-of-rust/teacher-guide.md

 - **Goal:** Rust‑style OOP, advanced patterns, macros, networking.
 - **Main challenge:** Networking (chapter 20) requires two computers or two terminals.
 - **Tip:** You can run server and client on the same machine using `127.0.0.1`.

-> **🖼️ Networking Project Prompt:**
-> `two computers connected by a wire with Ferris sending a message "Hello" from one to another, simple chat interface, cartoon style, 16:9`